Policy: Constraining the EPA from using all available data: Comment on EPA-HQ-OA-2018-0259

 4. http://www.epa.gov/newsreleases/epa-administrator-pruitt-proposes-rule-strengthen-science-used-epa-regulations

-5. https://aws3.evolutionsociety.org/'https://evolutionsociety.org/tag/new-faculty-profile/'
+5. https://aws3.evolutionsociety.org/'https://evolutionsociety.org/tag/new-faculty-profiles/'